-- 5.1 A regulated entity must gather and record sufficient information from the consumer before it offers, arranges or recommends a product or service appropriate to that consumer.
-The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but must be to a level that allows the regulated entity to provide a professional service and must include details of the consumer's: - a) Needs and objectives including, where relevant: - i) the length of time for which the consumer wishes to hold a product, - ii) need for access to funds, need for emergency funds, - iii) need for accumulation of funds. - b) Personal circumstances including, where relevant: - i) age, - ii) health, - iii) knowledge and experience of financial products, - iv) dependents, - v) employment status, - vi) potential future changes to his/her circumstances. - c) Financial situation including, where relevant: - i) income, - ii) savings, - iii) financial products and other assets, - iv) debts and financial commitments. - d) where relevant, attitude to risk, in particular, the importance of capital security to the consumer.
+- 5.1 A regulated entity must gather and record sufficient information from the consumer prior to offering, recommending, arranging or providing a product or service appropriate to that consumer.
+The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but must be to a level that allows the regulated entity to provide a professional service and must include details of the consumer's:

+- a) Needs and objectives including, where relevant:

+- i) the length of time for which the consumer wishes to hold a product,

+- ii) need for access to funds (including emergency funds),

+- iii) need for accumulation of funds.

+- b) Personal circumstances including, where relevant:

+- i) age,

+- ii) health,

+- iii) knowledge and experience of financial products,

+- iv) dependents,

+- v) employment status,

+- vi) known future changes to his/her circumstances.

+- c) Financial situation including, where relevant:

+- i) income,

+- ii) savings,

+- iii) financial products and other assets,

+- iv) debts and financial commitments.

+d) where relevant, attitude to risk, in particular, the importance of capital security to the consumer.